 The incorporating attorney, or his law firm, generally acts as the statutory Resident Agent of the corporation, a legal requirement in Panama.

-Traditionally a yearly fee of US$150.00 to $250.00 is charged by the resident agent.
 The Resident Agent does not have to file any reports to the Panama Government; he is the liaison between the corporation and the Panama Government.

 The following details are required to incorporate a Panama company: